 About Me

 Angelik Vizcarrondo-Laboy (She/Her) is a New York-based curator, writer, art historian, and arts and grants administrator.
 Her practice advocates for underrepresented communities, stories, materials, and approaches in the art world.
 Her research investigates the “aesthetics of optimism,” the subversive power of humor, cuteness, and leisure as tools of protest.
-She is the Director of the New York City Department of Transportation Art.
+She is the Director of the New York City Department of Transportation Art (NYC DOT Art).
+Vizcarrondo-Laboy also served as Assistant Curator at the Museum of Arts and Design (MAD,) NY, where from 2016 to 2022, she was part of MAD’s curatorial team, helping organize over twenty exhibitions and projects.
+During her time there, she also led MAD’s Burke Prize, a prestigious contemporary craft award.

-Her new book, New Women’s Work, reflecting on the relationship between “feminine” crafts and contemporary art through conversations with artists, with Smith Street Books, is slated for 2024.
 She is one of the inaugural recipients of the Cultured Magazine x Parker Pen Writer’s Grant, for which she penned Seriously Cute: Six Artists Harnessing the Power Dichotomy of Cuteness, which was reprinted in White Chapel Gallery’s Documents of Contemporary Art: The Cute edited by Sianne Ngai.
 She was the first mentor for The Color Network and Artaxis Curatorial Fellowship, and her essay on Aline Berdichevsky’s and Julia Turner’s jewelry relating to the US-Mexico border and the plight of Latinx immigrants was published in MAD’s Jewelry Stories: Highlights from the Collection 1947–2019.
 She has also been published in the Journal of Modern Craft and American Craft Magazine and multiple exhibition catalogs.

 She holds a BA in Art History from the University of Florida with minors in Anthropology and Ceramics and an MA from the Bard Graduate Center, New York, in Decorative Arts, Design History, & Material Culture.
 Vizcarrondo-Laboy was born and raised in Puerto Rico.